ff-kbu/ath9k-watchdog/README.md

 * https://dev.openwrt.org/ticket/9654
 * https://dev.openwrt.org/ticket/11862

-Although these tickets seem to track generic race-conditions as of today (2012-02-06) wifi hangups correlated with:
+Although these tickets seem to track generic race-conditions as of today (2012-02-06) wifi hangups correlate with:

 `ath: phy0: Could not stop RX, we could be confusing the DMA engine when we start RX up`